-The Kings parade finishes at Avinguda de Rius i Taulat at Magic Fountain where the Magic Fountain musical score will be part of the parade for the first time ( MAP LINK )
+The Kings procession finishes at Av. de Francesc Ferrer i Guàrdia where the Magic Fountain music and light display is part of the parade finish MAP LINK

-- Cloister of cathedral La Seu - entrance from Carrer del Bisbe
+Cathedral La Seu cloister - entrance from Carrer del Bisbe

-- Sagrat Cor de Jesús del Tibidabo - church on Tibidabo hill
+Sagrat Cor de Jesús del Tibidabo church on Tibidabo hill all December

-- Museu Monestir de Pedralbes - Monastery of Pedralbes
+Museu Monestir de Pedralbes Pedralbes monastery all December

 “El Caganer” - The Christmas crapper

-There was a suggestion in back in 2005 to leave the caganer out of from the Plaça Sant Jaume official pessebre nativity scene.
-It was felt that the caganer was politically incorrect, especially in times when Barcelona is trying to encourage nightlife revellers not to use the streets as public toilets.
-But there many protests against a caganer ban ensued, so the caganer can still be seen in the pessebre on Sant Jaume.
+There was a suggestion by the city council in 2005 to leave the caganer out of the Plaça Sant Jaume official pessebre nativity scene.
+It was felt that the caganer was politically incorrect, especially when Barcelona is trying to encourage nightlife revellers not to use the streets as public toilets.
+But there were many protests against a proposed caganer ban and the idea was dropped.
+So the caganer can usually still be seen in the pessebre on Sant Jaume.
 See if you can spot him.

 “L’Home dels Nassos” – Noses Man

 New Year's traditions in Barcelona.
 “L’Home dels Nassos” is a fun Catalan tradition.
 On New Year’s Eve 31st December, also called the day of San Silvestre or Saint Sylvester, the "L’Home dels Nassos" roams the streets handing out candy to the children.
 The Nose man has as many noses on his face as there are days left in the year.
 Many children mistakenly expect to see a man with 365 many noses on his face - one for each day of the year.
-But of course on the last day of the year, he only has one.
-San Silvestre is also the name of a popular 10 km San Silvestre run in Barcelona which is on the last day of the year in Barcelona and also on 31/12 at noon there is a children's party on Passeig de Gracia called Festa infantil de l'home dels nassos.
+But of course on the last day of the year, he only has one nose.
+IN 2016 children can the Nose man at 12.45 on Plaça Catalunya.
+San Silvestre is also the name of a popular 10 km San Silvestre run in Barcelona on the last day of the year in Barcelona - and also on 31/12 at noon there is a children's party on Passeig de Gracia called Festa infantil de l'home dels nassos.

 Read about Nassos - Noses man (in Catalan)